 These maps show Choice ballots electing five reps.
 A little shape is a voter's ballot; a big one is a candidate.
-Each little ballot has the color and shape of its current top-ranked choice, the closest remaining candidate.1
+Steven Maas said Each little ballot has the color and shape of its current he stopped reading top-ranked choice, the closest remaining candidate. because the colors at this page had no evident meaning.
+I guess these pages could not be used in a b&w newspaper.

 Sim players position their candidates to get votes (page 56).
-The numbers on a map show each candidate's current share of top-rank votes; getting 16.7% will win a seat and halo!)
-After this round of counting, the weakest candidate must lose and get an X. The 3.7% \bigcirc will be the first to lose.
+The numbers on a map show each candidate's current share of top-rank votes; getting 16.7% will win a seat and (halo!)
+After this round of counting, the weakest candidate must lose and get an X. The 3.7% $\diamond$ will be the first to lose.